Altitude training and exposure is an increasingly important tool in the modern high performance cycling toolbox.

 While I am not going to go into each one of these in detail, I will go into the most common of the options: Live High, Train Low (LHTL).

-This a common and favored method of altitude training and its pretty simple – the lower the altitude the more oxygen the air contains.
-Yes, at altitude 2000m +there is oxygen in the air, but it is less compressed and making it harder to breathe, which makes it harder to produce power.
-While you benefit from the physiological response of erythropoietin production for one, your muscles will detrain.
-Where you win you also lose.
+This a common and favoured method of altitude training and it’s pretty simple – the lower the altitude the more oxygen the air contains.
+Yes, at altitude 2000m+ there is oxygen in the air, but it is less compressed, making it harder to breathe, which makes it harder to produce power.

 A classical study by Levine and Gundersen compared the LHTL model to the LHTH and LLRL models.